delpozzo/kamino/README.md

 ### Operating System

-Kamino is written in bash and will run on most modern Linux distributions with a kernel version of 4.0 or higher.
+Kamino is written in bash and will run on most modern Linux distributions with a kernel version of 2.6 or higher.
 Kamino relies mainly on `dd`, `gzip`, and `sha256sum` which are bundled with most distros.
-Kamino has been verified to work on Ubuntu 16.04 thru 18.04, Arch, Debian, and Fedora 25 but will likely run on many others.
+Kamino has been verified to work on Ubuntu 16.04 thru 18.04, Arch, Debian, RHEL 6.7, and Fedora 25 but will likely run on many others.

 ### Supported Devices